top of page

 1. Chytridiomycosis

 A disease in amphibians caused by the chytrid fungi Batrachochytrium dendrobatidis (Bd) and Batrachochytrium salamandrivorans (Bsal).
 Both fungi pose a major threat to survival of amphibians worldwide.
+Take a look at our GLOSSI website for more information about this research.

 2. Zoonoses and Tick-Borne Diseases